 Moving to online course and teaching delivery may require electronic formats of material you previously have used in print.

 Content may be already available digitally, we may be able to digitise a portion for you, or you may need to choose alternative titles.

 There are provisions for case by case special circumstances for digitising material which isn't available online or for commercial purchase.
 Ask us.

 Please follow the link to this page for more information.

 CAUL (Council of Australian University Librarians) recently put a call out to all vendors, asking for details on any freely available resources related to COVID-19.
 The following link is what has been sent to CAUL in response.

 Please also note that here is another list managed by ICOLC (International Coalition of Library Consortia).

-However, as Libraries across the country (and the world) are now closed it has become more difficult to source resources.
+However, as Libraries across the country (and the world) may have reduced access, it has become more difficult to source resources, particularly print items.
 We also can no longer provide access to ‘In-Library Use Only’ materials.

 EBSCO have designed a series of webinars for librarians, staff and researchers to support the online needs of students.

 Some of the topics include: